Automated HDR real estate photography processing multiple images with AI-powered editing

 A beautiful HDR model with no distribution is a science project.
 The integrations that drive adoption in this market are boring and specific.

-Dropbox / Google Drive sync.
+Dropbox and Google Drive sync.
 The boringly effective onboarding path for agencies that don’t use Lightroom.
 A folder watch, a deterministic output naming scheme, and webhooks when a listing is done.

-MLS feed / RESO Web API.
-Pushes finished photos to Zillow, Realtor.com, Compass, Redfin, and regional MLS feeds without agent intervention.
-Reduces manual uploads — the single biggest time sink agents complain about.
+MLS feed and RESO Web API.
+The RESO Web API pushes finished photos to Zillow, Realtor.com, Compass, Redfin, and regional MLS feeds without agent intervention.
+It removes manual uploads, the single biggest time sink agents complain about.

 CRM hooks.
 Webhooks into Follow Up Boss, Sierra, kvCORE, and Boomtown mark a listing as “photo-ready” so automated marketing sequences fire at the right moment.

-Matterport & virtual tour handoff.
+Matterport and virtual tour handoff.
 A common ask: ingest equirectangular 360 stills, apply HDR, and export back into Matterport or Kuula.
 If you serve higher-end listings, this integration doubles ACV.

 Security, compliance, and the truth-in-photography line

 Data handling.
-Real estate images are not PHI, but they often contain identifiable addresses and sometimes unintentionally capture people, children, or valuables.
-Encrypt uploads in transit (TLS 1.3), encrypt at rest (AES-256 on S3), and delete originals after 30 days unless the customer opts in to longer retention.
+Real estate images are not PHI, but they carry identifiable addresses and sometimes capture people, children, or valuables.
+Encrypt uploads in transit (TLS 1.3), encrypt at rest (AES-256 on S3), and delete originals after 30 days unless the customer opts into longer retention.
 Regional data residency (EU, UK, APAC) is now a standard RFP checkbox.

 MLS and FTC truthfulness.
 Most MLS rules prohibit image manipulation that misrepresents the property.
 Sky swapping is typically fine if disclosed; removing a power line or changing a fence color is usually not.
 Build the disclosure flag into your metadata pipeline from day one.